20 Cajun Thanksgiving Recipes For Your Holiday Menu

 Corn Maque Choux

-It's a simple and delicious Cajun dish of smothered corn cooked in a medley of onions, tomatoes, bell peppers, and garlic.
+It's a simple, delicious Cajun dish of smothered corn, cooked with a medley of onions, tomatoes, bell peppers, and garlic.
+A very "Cajun" side dish!

 Fresh Sweet Potato Casserole

-Nothing goes better in fresh sweet potatoes than the flavors of butter, vanilla, and a brown sugar nut topping.
+Nothing goes better with fresh sweet potatoes than the flavors of butter, vanilla, and a brown-sugar-nut topping.

 Serve one or more of these main dish recipes for a Cajun Thanksgiving menu.